jongs/jongs.github.io/_posts/2020-12-17-brain-and-mind.md

 ---
 layout: post
 title: Brain and Mind
-description: summary and analysis of what I have read on the brain and the mind
+description: What I have read on the brain and the mind
-summary: an intro to the brain and mind duality problem
+summary: An intro to the brain and mind duality problem
 tags: science
 ---